CQCL/phir/phir_spec_qasm.md

 - `"variable"`: Represents the symbol tied to the classical variable.
 By default, all variables are initialized with a value of 0.
-- `"size"`: Even though every variable is internally represented as an i32, a size can be specified.
+- `"size"`: Even though every variable is internally represented as an i64, a size can be specified.
 This correlates with the size in OpenQASM 2.0's `creg sym[size];`.
-If omitted, `"size"` defaults to 32.
-Durring classical computations, all variables behave as complete i32s.
+If omitted, `"size"` defaults to the bitsize of the integer representation (e.g., 32 for i32, 64 for i64, etc.).
+During classical computations, all variables behave as complete i64s.
 However, when assigned, the bits are restricted to the number defined by `"size"`.
 For instance, in OpenQASM 2.0, executing `creg a[2]; a = 5;` results in `a` holding the value 3 (`0b111` becomes `0b011` since `a` is restricted to 2 bits).

 To prevent runtime errors, ensure a classical variable is defined prior to its usage.
 Given their gloval scope and the necessity for prior definition, it's advisable to declare variables at the program's onset.